 We provide specialist palliative care for people with any life-limiting condition, and support for their families/whanau – throughout Palmerston North, Manawatu, Rangitikei, Tararua, Horowhenua and Otaki – at no cost to the patients or their families.

 The care we provide is tailored to each patient’s individual needs.
-Hospice care is holistic, considering a person’s physical, emotional, social, cultural and spiritual needs; to optimise their quality of life.
+Hospice care is holistic, it considers a person’s physical, emotional, social, cultural and spiritual needs; to optimise their quality of life.

 Support is also provided for the patient’s family/whanau and carers throughout the illness and after the death of their loved one.

 Care in the community

 Arohanui Hospice aims, where possible, to enable patients to continue to live at home or their place of residence.
-Our team of specialist palliative care nurses provide assessment, monitoring and care coordination for our community-based patients, maintaining close links with others involved, such as general practice teams and district nurses.
+Our team of specialist palliative care nurses come to you and provide assessment, monitoring and care coordination for our patients, maintaining close links with others involved, such as general practice teams and district nurses.

 They are supported by doctors and pharmacists, as well as social workers (who are trained counsellors), and pastoral, spiritual, cultural and bereavement support staff.